arkanelinux/buildbot/README.md

 builduser	ALL=(root)	NOPASSWD: SETENV: /usr/bin/pacman
 ```

-### 2. Customize configuration
+### 2. (Optional) Customize configuration
-Customize your build configuration at `/etc/buildbot/`.
-Alternatively you can also create a new seperate config file and overwrite the config file used with `$1`, eg `arkane-buildbot /etc/buildbot/custom_config`.
+Customize your build configuration at `/etc/arkane-buildbot/`.
+Alternatively you can also create a new seperate config file and overwrite the config file used with `$1`, eg `arkane-buildbot /etc/arkane-buildbot/custom_config`.

+There are a couple of default configs included, see `/etc/arkane-buildbot/` for available default configs.

 ### 3. (Optional) Set custom build settings
 Edit `/etc/makepkg.conf` with your custom build environment settings, this is what Arkane is using;